nomicflux/clj-threals/README.md

 ### Three- (and N-)player Misère

-In addition, it is not clear what a three-player misère version would be - would two players be considering as winners and only the player who took the last move as the loser?
+In addition, it is not clear what a three-player misère version would be - would two players be considered as winners and only the player who took the last move as the loser?
 If so, than this would suggest an interesting interpretation of misère vs normal play - in normal play, one is a winner if all other players lose, and in misère play, one is a winner if there exists a losing player.
 Could this duality be utilised?
 Does it make sense to say that in a one-person